 Embedded in our World?

-Carl Chambers thinks there’s a fundamental problem in the way we seek to engage with people who aren’t Christians.
+Is there a fundamental problem in the way we seek to engage with people who aren’t Christians?

 Many Christians can identify with the need to be simple and clear in the speech we use so that the hearer understands.
 After all, we have the best news in the universe, so we want to be understood by others as we share how good it is to know God through Jesus.